 - No Win No Fee laser hair removal genital area burn compensation claims

-Laser hair removal is achieved by using intense pulsed light (IPL) in the form of a powerful laser to get rid of unwanted body hair.
-This intense light is used to heat and destroy the hair follicle in the skin, disrupting hair growth in that area.
+Laser hair removal is achieved by using intense pulsed light (IPL).
+This is in the form of a powerful laser to get rid of unwanted body hair.
+This intense light is used to heat and destroy the hair follicle in the skin.
+It then disrupts hair growth in that area.
 The most common areas treated are the arms, legs, face, under the arms and in the genital area.

-The treatments are usually spread over four to six sessions with each one occurring every four to six weeks or so.
+The treatments are usually spread over four to six sessions.
+Each one occurs every four to six weeks or so.

-The results aren’t permanent and the client should take care in choosing a reputable salon that has the relevant training in laser hair removal.
+The results aren’t permanent.
+The client should take care in choosing a reputable salon that has the relevant training in laser hair removal.

-Laser hair removal genital area is becoming a more popular cosmetic procedure and like the other types of laser hair removal procedures it does come with a risk of side effects such as:
+Laser hair removal genital area is becoming a more popular cosmetic procedure.
+However, like the other types of laser hair removal procedures it does come with a risk of side effects.
+These might be such as:

 - Redness and irritation – The treated area may appear red with a slight rash for up to 24 hours after the treatment.
 A cool ice pack on the area may help relieve the irritation.
-Also sun exposure should be kept to a minimum around a week or so after.
+Also sun exposure should be kept to a minimum.
+This should be for around a week or so after.

-- Crusting of the skin – The skin may become crusted in the affected area which although minor, may be inconvenient.
-This can occasionally lead to scabbing but if moisturised regularly this should be prevented.
+- Crusting of the skin – The skin may become crusted in the affected area.
+Although minor, this may be inconvenient.
+This can occasionally lead to scabbing.
+However, if moisturised regularly this should be prevented.

 - Skin colour – Sometimes the laser treatment can cause the skin to lighten or darken in the treated area.
-Eventually the skin should return to normal but can take several months.
+Eventually the skin should return to normal.
+However, this can take several months.

-- Infection – As with any cosmetic procedure that involves the skin, there is always a slight risk of an infection of the skin occurring.
-After the procedure, the affected area should be treated with care as you would a wound to lessen the likelihood of an infection occurring.
+- Infection – As with any cosmetic procedure that involves the skin, there is always a slight risk of an infection of the skin.
+After the procedure, the affected area should be treated with care as you would a wound.
+This could help to lessen the likelihood of an infection occurring.

 - Swelling – The body may react to the laser treatment on the skin by swelling for a few days in the treated area.

-Unfortunately though, although thankfully rare, more serious injuries can occur during or following a laser hair removal treatment particularly if the treatment isn’t conducted properly.
+Unfortunately though, although thankfully rare, more serious injuries can occur during or following a laser hair removal treatment.
+This is particularly if the treatment isn’t conducted properly.

-- Due to the use of powerful lasers, there is a risk of eye injury, particularly when carrying out laser hair removal on the face.
+- Due to the use of powerful lasers, there is a risk of eye injury.
+This is relevant particularly when carrying out laser hair removal on the face.
 Protective eye equipment should be worn by both the therapist and the client during all types of treatment.

-- Burns and blisters – Laser hair removal blister and burns may occur if the treatment is not carried out correctly or by a fully trained therapist due to the use of high heat lasers.
-Most therapists will use a cooling spray before beginning the treatment to help prevent these injuries from occurring.
+- Burns and blisters – Laser hair removal blister and burns may occur if the treatment is not carried out correctly.
+Or, if it isn’t done by a fully trained therapist.
+This is due to the use of high heat lasers.
+Most therapists will use a cooling spray before beginning the treatment.
+This is to help prevent these injuries from occurring.

-- Scars – Although not normally a typical side effect of hair removal, if the therapist makes an error when carrying out the treatment, then the client may end up scarred.
-After care treatment advice should be given as well to prevent any scarring occurring following the procedure.
+- Scars – Scars are not normally a typical side effect of hair removal.
+However, if the therapist makes an error when carrying out the treatment, then the client may end up scarred.
+After care treatment advice should be given as well.
+This should prevent any permanent scar occurring following the procedure.

 If you have sustained any Brazilian laser hair removal side effects or laser hair removal burn and blister, and it was because of the negligence of your therapist who performed the cosmetic procedure, then you may be eligible to make a laser hair removal burn compensation claim.
 Contact our no win no fee solicitors for help and advice on how to start your claim.